axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

     <li>If what I&rsquo;ve earned matches my PRI, then I take that much home.</li>
     <li>If I earned <em>less than my PRI</em>, I still take home <em>the amount of money I expected</em>, because the <em>PRI Account</em> makes up the difference, but I now owe the difference to the <em>PRI Account</em>.</li>
    </ul>
    <p>You&rsquo;ll have to experiment with how these debts are settled.
 At its loosest, I could pay that debt &ldquo;later&rdquo; (<em>e.g.</em>, out of my future Earned Dividends).
-At its most rigid, I&rsquo;d have to pay the <em>PRI Account</em> debt, plus interest, within 60 days.
+At its most rigid, I&rsquo;d have to pay the <em>PRI Account</em> debt, plus interest, within, say, 60 days.
 Our suggestion, as always, is to go for a policy that matches peoples' needs and situation.
 If a problem crops up, then tweak the policy as appropiate.
 In any case, don&rsquo;t yield to imagined fears.</p>
    <p>In the example below, Salim, Daliah, Alicia, and Anita earned enough dividends to cover their full <em>Predictable  Recurring Income</em> (PRI); Kim and Julio earned less than their PRI, so money flows out of the <em>PRI Account</em> to make up the difference, but they now owe this much to the <em>PRI Account</em>.</p>
    <p style="font-family: courier new; font-size: smaller; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">
     <img src="/assets/img/en-predictable-recurring-income-pri-t0.svg" alt="A table and a graph.
 The table has two rows and six columns.
 The first row is labeled RADs and the second row PRIs.